 - 14 tendon sheaths.

 - 20 tendon guides.

 - 6 pulleys.

 Grayson also added that his design allowed for improved dexterity making it a marked improvement on most prosthetics.
 The hand takes its primary inspiration from the insides of a human hand as opposed to mechanical joints.
 As a result, it displays a more realistic range of motion and speed.
 Consequently, Grayson used available biological data about how the human hand works to further improve the model.

 “I followed the blueprint of the human hand, using printed ligaments and laser cut rubber to form a joint capsule.”
 This allowed for improved performance and better dexterity over traditional robot hands.

 Medical Implementation, Prosthetics and 3D Printing

-As mentioned earlier, 3D printing has led to a well-spring of various different medical applications.
-We’ve covered some of those in earlier articles.
-Eventually, the medical applications of Additive Manufacturing will be widely available.
+Medical applications of additive manufacturing will eventually be widely available.
 Grayson also stressed that 3D printing was core to his design.
 “The level of detail and customization of this hand would make it much more expensive to manufacture if I did not have a 3D printer.
 Also, all of the parts can be printed in about 3-4 days.”